IgniteUI/igniteui-docfx/en/components/piechart.md

 <div class="divider--half"></div>

-### Explosion
+## Explosion

-The `IgxPieChart` supports explosion of individual pie slices as well as a `sliceClick` event that allows you to modify selection states and implement custom logic
+The pie chart component supports explosion of individual pie slices as well as a `sliceClick` event that allows you to modify selection states and implement custom logic

 ```html
 <igx-pie-chart [dataSource]="data"